moneytosms/Intro-to-CSE/part-opensource-guide.md

 Engaging with open source is not merely a technical exercise; it is a practice in collaborative knowledge-building, civic-mindedness, and professional self-development.
 For the Indian student or early-career developer, it offers an intersection of skill acquisition, networking, and societal contribution.
 The first step may be as small as correcting a typographical error, but the cumulative journey can redefine your professional trajectory.

 ---

-If you wish, I can now **extend this into a “Beginner-to-Maintainer Pathway” chart** that visually maps the progression for an Indian student—from their first PR to becoming a core contributor.
-That would make this guide even more actionable.